AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Commodity Channel Index (CCI)
 ### Description
-Developed by Donald Lambert and featured in *Commodities* magazine in 1980, the Commodity Channel Index (CCI) is a versatile indicator that can be used to identify a new trend or warn of extreme conditions.
-Lambert originally developed CCI to identify cyclical turns in commodities, but the indicator can also be successfully applied to indices, ETFs, stocks and other securities.
-In general, CCI measures the current price level relative to an [*average*] price level over a given period of time.
-CCI is relatively high when prices are far above their average.
-CCI is relatively low when prices are far below their average.
-In this manner, CCI can be used to identify overbought and oversold levels.
+The Commodity Channel Index (CCI), which was created by Donald Lambert and actually featured in Commodities magazine in 1980, is a versatile indicator that can be used for identifying a new trend or as a warning of extreme conditions.
+Lambert originally developed the CCI as a means to identify cyclical turns in commodities – however, the indicator can also successfully be applied to ETFs, indices, stocks and various other securities.
+In general, what CCI does is to measure the current price level relative to an average price level over a specified period of time.
+When prices are well above their average, CCI is relatively high.
+When prices are far below their average, CCI is relatively low.
+This is how CCI can be used for identifying overbought and oversold levels.

 ### Interpretation
 CCI measures the difference between a security's price change and its average price change.
 High positive readings indicate that prices are well above their average, which is a show of strength.
 Low negative readings indicate that prices are well below their average, which is a show of weakness.